os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

   font-size: 30px
 }
 </style>
-#### Transfer of control for interrupt/exception handling in M-Mode
+#### Handover of control for interrupt/exception handling under M-Mode
 - **mideleg/medeleg** (Machine Interrupt/Exception Delegation) CSR controls which interrupts/exceptions are delegated to S-Mode for processing
-- Each of mideleg/medeleg corresponds to an interrupt/exception
+- Each bit of mideleg/medeleg corresponds to an interrupt/exception
    - For example, mideleg[5] corresponds to the S-Mode clock interrupt.
-If it is set, clock interrupt in S-Mode will be delegated to the S-Mode interrupt/exception handler rather than M-Mode interrupt/exception handler program.
+If it is set, clock interrupt in S-Mode will be delegated to the S-Mode interrupt/exception handler rather than M-Mode interrupt/exception handler.
    - Any interrupts delegated to S-Mode can be masked by S-Mode software. sie (Supervisor Interrupt Enable) and sip (Supervisor Interrupt Pending) CSR are S-Mode control status registers

 ---

 #### Interrupt delegation register mideleg
-- Mideleg (Machine Interrupt Delegation) controls which interrupts will be delegated to S-mode processing
+- Mideleg (Machine Interrupt Delegation) controls which interrupts will be delegated to S-mode for processing
 - Each bit in mideleg corresponds to an interrupt/exception
    - mideleg[1] is used to control whether **inter-core interrupt** is delegated to S-Mode for processing
-   - mideleg[5] is used to control whether to delegate **timing interrupt** to S-Mode for processing
+   - mideleg[5] is used to control whether to delegate **timer interrupt** to S-Mode for processing
    - mideleg[9] is used to control whether to delegate **external interrupt** to S-Mode for processing